Passer au contenu

 How to Oil a Solid Wood Cutting Board

-2. Warm the mineral oil very slightly (place the bottle in warm water for a few minutes) — warm oil penetrates the wood more deeply.
+2. Warm the mineral oil very slightly — warm oil penetrates the wood more deeply.

 4. Leave to absorb for a minimum of 4–6 hours, or ideally overnight.